DayronTorresYegua/DiscordBot/README.md

 - Then you have to go to a discord server where you have administrator permissions.

 - To add the discord bot to your servers you can click [here](https://discord.com/oauth2/authorize?client_id=1332374346294886470&permissions=8&integration_type=0&scope=bot
-)
+).

 ## How to use

-- To use the bot we will use the prefix ">" and then introduce the command name.
+- Ypu can use the prefix '>' and the command to use any command, u can see all the commands by using '>help'.

-- EJ: ">help" que es un comando que muestra la informacion de los comandos disponibles en el bot
+- You can also visit [this page](wiki.md) to have more information about the commands.